Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 “He used to manage fine, but middle school changed everything.”

-Clarify at this stage can be especially important when families are considering school transitions, academic track placement, or long-term planning.
+An evaluation at this stage is especially worth considering when families are thinking about school transitions, academic track decisions, or long-term planning.

 You may consider a psychoeducational evaluation if you notice:

-• Strong reasoning ability but inconsistent academic performance
+• Strong reasoning ability but inconsistent performance across classes

 • Significant difficulty managing workload across multiple classes